Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 		{% highlight python %}
 entity = syn.get("syn123")

-#Please note that existing annotations will be overwritten.To modify ONLY one annotation:
+# Please note that existing annotations will be overwritten.
+To modify ONLY one annotation:

 entity.fileFormat = 'bam'
 entity['fileFormat'] = 'bam'